 - If you inform the creditor of a change in circumstances, then it may be possible to vary the amount paid and avoid any serious action.

+If you’re indebted to a creditor, they can apply for a County Court Judgement (CCJ).
 The best way to deal with a CCJ is to comply with the order unless you have a solid reason to contest it.
-If you are able to pay the CCJ off in 30 days then you should do so and the CCJ will be removed from your credit file.
-If you are unable to repay immediately, don’t ignore it – speak to one of our experienced advisors as soon as possible for free, confidential advice.
+If you can pay the CCJ off in 30 days, then you should do so.
+Paying within 30 days will remove the CCJ from your credit file.
+If you are unable to repay immediately, don’t ignore it, failing to pay means the CCJ stays on your record for six years.